George S. Patton: World War II

 Following the German Army's invasion of Poland and the outbreak of World War II in Europe in September 1939, the U.S. military entered a period of mobilization, and Colonel Patton sought to build up the power of U.S. armored forces.
 During maneuvers the Third Army conducted in 1940, Patton served as an umpire, where he met Adna R. Chaffee Jr. and the two formulated recommendations to develop an armored force.
 Chaffee was named commander of this force, and created the 1st and 2nd Armored Divisions as well as the first combined arms doctrine.
 He named Patton commander of the 2nd Armored Brigade, part of the 2nd Armored Division.
 The division was one of few organized as a heavy formation with many tanks, and Patton was in charge of its training.

-Patton was promoted to brigadier general on October 2, made acting division commander in November, and on April 4, 1941, was promoted again to major general and made Commanding General (CG) of the 2nd Armored Division.
+Patton was promoted to brigadier general on 2 October, made acting division commander in November when Charles L. Scott assumed command of I Armored Corps, and on 4 April 1941, was promoted again to major general as Commanding General (CG) of the 2nd Armored Division.
 As Chaffee stepped down from command of the I Armored Corps, Patton became the most prominent figure in U.S. armor doctrine.
 In December 1940, he staged a high-profile mass exercise in which 1,000 tanks and vehicles were driven from Columbus, Georgia, to Panama City, Florida, and back.
 He repeated the exercise with his entire division of 1,300 vehicles the next month.
 Patton earned a pilot's license and, during these maneuvers, observed the movements of his vehicles from the air to find ways to deploy them effectively in combat.
 His exploits earned him a spot on the cover of Life magazine.